 A. Yes.
-Post a Banner Ad through your listing account and the AdManager system.
+Register and post a Banner Ad through your listing account and the AdManager dashboard.
 You are responsible for the Banner image.
 There are many free service providers on the internet who can assist you with creating your Banner Ad.
 All Banner Ads are subject to our approval to ensure that the content is acceptable and that the Banner fits the size requirements for each space.
 Our fees are variable based on Banner Ad position, are payable in advance and are not refundable.
 As our listings grow, posting a Banner Ad or Featured Ad is the best way to feature your property or your Company on all of our pages.
 If you need help building your Banner Ad or Featured Ad, send us an email and we can help.

 Q. I don’t understand all the details of land leasing and negotiations.
 What do I do?